rezendi/ykarma/HOWTO.md

 9. Open a fourth shell, navigate to the "server" top-level directory of this repo, and run `mocha` to run the API tests.
 They should pass.

-10. Once you've established that tests are passing, stop `npm run test` and instead just run `npm start`.
+10. Once you've established that tests are passing, stop all of those, restart ganache, run `truffle deploy` without TRUFFL_ENV set, and run `npm start` rather than `npm run test`.
 Voila!
-The API is running locally on port 3001.
+The API runs locally on port 3001.

 Web Development